-Researchers fully understand the urgency of this disease.
+Researchers fully understand the urgency of this disease, which has been without viable targeted therapies because it lacks three major factors used to classify breast cancer: ER, PR (progesterone receptor), and HER2.
 Inherently, TNBC is more aggressive, tends to be diagnosed at an earlier age than other breast cancers, and is overrepresented among Black patients.
 And if we take a step back to look at progress in the field over the years, there are new reasons to feel hopeful.

-Until recently, the 10 to 15 percent of breast cancer patients diagnosed with TNBC were restricted to a less-targeted therapeutic mainstay: chemotherapy.
-While chemotherapies are highly effective at killing tumor cells and have saved millions of lives, they are also characterized by their toxic side effects, as they can affect some healthy cells throughout the body.
+Until recently, the 10 to 15 percent of breast cancer patients diagnosed with TNBC were restricted to less-targeted therapeutic mainstays: chemotherapy and radiation.
+While these therapies are highly effective at killing tumor cells and have saved millions of lives, they may also have toxic side effects as they can affect some healthy cells throughout the body.

 Over the years, as molecular sequencing and analysis technologies advanced, scientists doggedly probed TNBC for new therapeutic targets.
-What they learned is that this catchall subtype of breast cancer can differ widely from patient to patient and adapt to resist therapies.
+What they learned is that this catchall subtype of breast cancer is actually a group of diseases that can differ widely from patient to patient and can adapt to resist therapies.
 This makes targets even harder to pin down, and a few trials assessing targeted therapies failed in the 2010s.
-But all the while, researchers continued refining chemotherapy—testing different types of chemo drugs, trying new combinations, providing it to early-stage patients before surgery—and response rates did improve.
+But all the while, researchers continued refining existing therapies—testing different types of chemo drugs, trying new combinations, treating early-stage patients before surgery—and response rates did improve.

-Recently though—as more sophisticated analytical technologies, exciting discoveries in the broader cancer field, and new drugs emerged—the limited toolbox of options for treating TNBC has expanded to an arsenal of options.
+As more sophisticated analytical technologies, exciting discoveries in the broader cancer field, identification of targets for specific TNBC subsets, and new drugs emerged, the limited toolbox of options for treating TNBC has expanded to an arsenal of options.
 Among them:

-In addition, the hunt for targeted therapies continues; the CAPItello-290 trial testing the use of an AKT inhibitor is a pivotal phase III study.
 Researchers also hope to expand the use of PARP inhibitors to patients who lack inherited BRCA mutations but have tumors that are similarly susceptible to DNA damage.
-And BCRF’s own Drug Research Collaborative has an upcoming clinical study exploring the role of the androgen receptor—a compelling but unproven target in TNBC.
+And BCRF’s own Drug Research Collaborative is supporting a clinical study exploring the role of the androgen receptor—a compelling but unproven target in TNBC.